DataSeer/snapshot-api/README.md

 - **DS Logs generation from S3 data** with proper CSV formatting and special character handling
 - Health monitoring for all integrated services
 - Editorial Manager API integration for submissions handling
+- **ScholarOne API integration** for manuscript submissions with webhook notifications
 - **Snapshot Mails integration** for email-based PDF submissions
 - **Job status tracking and retry mechanism** with exponential backoff
 - **Event-driven job completion callbacks** for reliable external notifications